sometgirldotonline/haven-ge-list/index.md

 To put it short, typically the main reason for a game engine not being supported is either due to it lacking support to export to a browser, or the fact that it does not store as files on a computer and lacks built-in support for Git Version Control.

 If your game engine is not on this list, that does not directly mean it is not supported.
+(If you know some Game Engines it's missing, make a PR or Issue to the site here: https://github.com/sometgirldotonline/haven-ge-list/)
 <details><summary>How to know if your game engine is supported</summary>

 <ul>